Key insights

 Tax Cuts and Jobs Act of 2017

-Many of the tax changes from the Tax Cuts and Jobs Act of 2017 (TCJA) will expire (often referred to as “sunset”) at the end of 2025.
-This means on January 1, 2026, the law will revert to the tax law before the TCJA’s passage.
+Many of the tax changes from the Tax Cuts and Jobs Act of 2017 (TCJA) are set to expire (often referred to as “sunset”) at the end of 2025.
+This means on January 1, 2026, the law would revert to the tax law before the TCJA’s passage.

 Congress may act to extend some or all of the expiring business tax provisions: